The Kodaira dimension of even-dimensional ball quotients: Construction of a cusp form of weight n

+For our purposes, we require the following existence theorem. \begin{thm} Let $E$ be an imaginary quadratic field with odd discriminant $-D < -3$ and $k \geq 3$ be an odd integer.
+Then, there exists a non-CM normalized newform in $S_k(D, \omega_{E/\Q})$ if and only if

+Moreover in such a situation, there exists a non-CM normalized newform $f$ whose Fourier coefficient satisfies $a_f(p) \neq \pm p^{(k-1)/2}$ for any $p\mid D$. \end{thm} The proof of this theorem requires a somewhat involved calculation that, while straightforward, diverges from the main theme.
+We therefore relegate the proof to the appendix.
+Also, see Theorem \ref{thm_appendix_existence_newform} for a stronger version of the statement.

-\begin{prob} Determine the distribution of the numbers $\theta_{f,p}$ in $[0, 2\pi/\log(p))$ for $p \mid D$. \end{prob} Based on this general problem with the distribution, we formulate a general conjecture that is relevant to our purpose; when $\mu_p(p)^2 = 1$, the $p$-components of the representation defined by the global $A$-parameters we will construct in Table \ref{table:global A parameter} do not have a nontrivial fixed vector of appropriate maximal compact subgroups in general.
+We note that when $a_f(p) = \pm p^{(k-1)/2}$ for some $p \mid D$, the $p$-components of the representation defined by the global $A$-parameters we will construct in Table \ref{table:global A parameter} do not have a nontrivial fixed vector of appropriate maximal compact subgroups in general.